 Eze 36:10 “I will multiply men upon you, all the house of Israel, all of it; and the cities shall be inhabited and the ruins rebuilt”

 Ezekiel 36 continues to explain that Israel will be brought back to their land from wherever they were scattered among the nations (vs. 24).
 The Spirit will move and be instilled in the people (vs. 27).
 The restoration of Israel will be a witness to all their neighbors that their Creator has returned and is behind their prosperity (vs. 37).
 Ezekiel 37 continues with the resurrection of the dry bones.
 They will also have the spirit instilled in them (vs. 14).
 The chapter continues explaining that the houses of Joseph and Judah will be merged into one nation again (vs. 19, 22).
 Ezekiel 38 continues with the rebellion of Gog and Maygog described in Revelation as occurring immediately after the 1000 year reign of Messiah and the Saints (Rev 20:7-10).

 We can’t necessarily assume that sequential time order of the text is maintained by ancient Hebrew authors.
 It could be that the dry bones resurrection is recorded here because it shows the movement of the Spirit as does Ezekiel 36.
 However, the great day of the movement of the Spirit is the day of Hosanna Rabbah, the 7th day of the Feast of Tabernacles, which is likely the whole 1000 year reign of Messiah, the Millennium.
 So both context and sequential order indicate this resurrection of Ezekiel 37 is a Millennial event.
-Revelation doesn’t really contradict this.
+Revelation doesn’t necessarily contradict this.

 Teaching the Resurrected